 Side Effects and Risks

 If an implant is used, there is a remote possibility that an infection will develop, usually within the first two weeks following surgery.
-In some of these cases, the implant may need to be removed for several months until the infection clears and a new implant inserted later on.
+In some of these cases, the implant may need to be removed for several months until the infection clears.
+A new implant would then be inserted post-infection.

 The most common problem, capsular contracture, occurs if the scar or capsule around the implant begins to tighten.
 This squeezing of the soft implant can cause the breast to feel hard.
 Capsular contracture sometimes requires either removal or "scoring" of the scar tissue, or removal or replacement of the implant.
 Reconstruction has no known effect on the recurrence of disease in the breast, nor does it generally interfere with chemotherapy or radiation treatment, should cancer recur.
 However, for routine mammograms, if you have an implant, be sure to go to a radiology center where technicians are experienced in the special techniques required to get a reliable x-ray of a breast reconstructed with an implant.